SomeRandomGithubUserXd/new-locked-up/README.md

 When making changes to project, please, keep in mind stuff below:

-- If you want your model to have timestamps, use trait `App\Traits\HasTimestamps` in your model (view example in `User` model).
-Project's old structure require timestamps to be stored as Epoch.
-Btw these funcs will convert dates output for you as a `Carbon` instance.
-And yeah, new models should use standard mysql timestamps, do not use this trait in fresh created models
 - If you wish your route to display at header menu, add it to `routes` const at `AuthenticatedLayout.vue` following the example
 - For a table for an entity you should use `@/Components/Common/DataTable.vue`.
 Find example at any entity's index